IKEA year in review

 Your name and picture, your voice, information about your preferences and opinions, quotes, interviews, results from surveys that you may have participated in, comments you may have supplied us with regarding our or your business, as well as documents and works (in any format, such as video or sound recordings) that you might create and voluntarily share with us.

-Legitimate interest (Article 6.1 (f) GDPR).The processing is necessary for purposes of our legitimate interest to be able to keep our internal communication flowing and up to date and inform our co-workers and business partners about multiple aspects of our brand, customers, business partners, etc.
+Performance of a contract (Article 6.1 (b) GDPR) The processing is necessary for the performance of the agreement that you have with us as a designer, model, performer, etc. The processing is necessary for purposes of our legitimate interest to be able to keep our internal communication flowing and up to date and inform our co-workers and business partners about multiple aspects of our brand, customers, business partners, etc. |

 For external communication by global and local publishing of different content in different media channels including but not limited to publications online, social media, earned media, printed media, paid media.